strangerstudios/pmpro-approvals/readme.txt

 == Changelog ==

 = 1.0.2 =
+* BUG FIX: Fixed warning when checking if a level is hidden.
 * BUG/ENHANCEMENT: If you set a level to require another level's approval, that level will automatically be set to require approval.
+* ENHANCEMENT: Showing a count of pending approvals in the menu now.

 = 1.0.1 =
 * BUG FIX: The Approval Settings on the edit membership level page now allow you to choose the first Yes option to require approval for this specific level.